teamredlabs/python-libnetfilter-log/README.md

 #### `NetfilterLogHandle.unbind_pf(family)`

-Unnind the handle to a given protocol family.
+Unbind the handle from a given protocol family.
 Wraps around the `nflog_unbind_pf` function.

 **Parameters**
-* `family`: protocol family to bind to the handle
+* `family`: protocol family to unbind from the handle

 #### `NetfilterLogHandle.bind_group(number)`

-Bind the handle to a specific group number.
+Create a new group handle that is bound to the specified group number.
 Wraps around the `nflog_bind_group` function.

 **Parameters**
 * `number`: the number of the group to bind to